-Within the broader framework of DSPIM's investment process, soft parameters like management quality and corporate governance are important inputs that have always been considered in the evaluation of any investment idea.
-DSPIM strongly believes that these are critical drivers of shareholder value in the long-run.
+Within the broader framework of the Investment Manager's investment process, soft parameters like management quality and corporate governance are important inputs that have always been considered in the evaluation of any investment idea.
+The Investment Manager strongly believes that these are critical drivers of shareholder value in the long-run.

-More specifically, DSPIM believes that ESG factors can be useful and relevant indicators for investment purposes and could help decision making through identifying potentially negative events or corporate behaviour.
-DSPIM expects in the long run there is an outperformance bias towards better run and better governed companies which incorporate a variety of sustainable aspects.
+More specifically, the Investment Manager believes that ESG factors can be useful and relevant indicators for investment purposes and could help decision making through identifying potentially negative events or corporate behaviour.
+The Investment Manager expects in the long run there is an outperformance bias towards better run and better governed companies which incorporate a variety of sustainable aspects.
 One can easily access basic ESG information from company disclosures (annual report disclosures on sustainability which is mandatory by regulation), ministry (environment) websites and also through primary data research.

-In addition, DSPIM has integrated ESG analysis more formally into its investment process, with the help of MSCI's ESG manager, which is a platform that provides ESG scores and reports on several companies it covers.
+In addition, the Investment Manager has integrated ESG analysis more formally into its investment process, with the help of MSCI's ESG manager, which is a platform that provides ESG scores and reports on several companies it covers.